Fernand Ouellet: Biography

-He died on 28 June 2021 in Toronto.
+He died on 28 June 2021 in Toronto, aged 94.
+Married to Thérèse Roy, he had three children and four grandchildren.

 Awards

-Ouellet has received numerous prizes, awards, and honours, including the J. B. Tyrrell Historical Medal of the Royal Society of Canada in 1969, the Governor General's Award for non-fiction in 1977, the Sir John A. Macdonald Prize of the Canadian Historical Association in 1977, and others.
+Ouellet received numerous prizes, awards, and honours, including the J. B. Tyrrell Historical Medal of the Royal Society of Canada in 1969, the Governor General's Award for non-fiction in 1977, the Sir John A. Macdonald Prize of the Canadian Historical Association in 1977, and others.
 He was a Fellow of the Royal Society of Canada, serving as honorary secretary from 1977 to 1980.

 Ouellet served as president of the Canadian Historical Association in 1970, and was made an Officer of the Order of Canada in 1979.
 He was also the editor of Histoire Sociale (Social History) from 1971 to 1988.
 Ouellet is the author of several works on the history of nineteenth-century French Canada, including Histoire économique et sociale du Québec, 1760–1850, published 1966, Le Bas-Canada, 1791–1840, and Louis Joseph Papineau, un être divisé, published 1960.